-New technique for minimally invasive robotic kidney cancer surgeryDecember 13th, 2012 in Surgery /
+New technique for minimally invasive robotic kidney cancer surgeryDecember 13, 2012 in Medicine & Health / Surgery

 Urologists at Henry Ford Hospital have developed a new technique that could make minimally invasive robotic partial nephrectomy procedures the norm, rather than the exception for kidney cancer patients.
 The technique spares the kidney, eliminates long hospital stays and provides better outcomes by giving the surgeon more time to perform the procedure.

 Dubbed ICE for Intracorporeal Cooling and Extraction, the technique may allow more kidney cancer patients to avoid conventional open surgery – now used in the vast majority of cases – and its possible complications, including infection, blood loss, and extended hospital stays.